johnrjj/next-stats-action/README.md

-# Next.js Stats GitHub Action
+# Next.js Stats GitHub Action -- Private Repo Remix

+> Forked so next-stats-action works in a private repo.

 > Downloads and runs project with provided configs gathering stats to compare branches